Go Back Up

 Employee financial literacy programs, also called financial wellness programs, help teach your employees to make informed financial decisions.
 Your employees can walk away from a financial wellness program with a better understanding of their financial situation, how to manage income and expenses, and how to build their financial security.

 Why should you put in the time and effort to introduce financial wellness into your employee benefits package?
-Improving your employees' financial literacy can help your organization in several ways, which we'll explore in the following section.
+Improving your employees' financial literacy can help your organization in several ways.

 Why is employee financial literacy important?

-Financial literacy can help your employees plan for their future and remove potential stressors and feelings of uncertainty that often carry over into the workplace.
+Financial literacy can help your employees plan for their future.
+It can remove potential stressors and feelings of uncertainty that often carry over into the workplace.

-Your employees need to understand how to navigate some of the most significant decisions they'll make in their lives, such as investing in their retirement and purchasing real estate.
+Your employees need to understand how to navigate some of the most significant decisions they'll make in their lives, such as investment opportunities.

-Financial responsibility for individuals is also increasing.
-In the past, many employers might have provided a pension plan for retirement, which requires no involvement from the employee.
-Now employees must know how to manage and set up retirement plans such as a 401(k).
+In the past, many employers might have provided a pension plan for retirement, which required no involvement from the employee.
+Now, employees must know how to manage and set up retirement plans such as a 401(k).

-Stress about current and future finances can lead to employees being distracted at work as well as increased absenteeism.
+Stress about current and future finances can lead to distractions at work and increased absenteeism.
 It could also lead to turnover if employees look for a higher-paying job elsewhere.

 What are some of the benefits of improving financial literacy?

-Improving employee financial literacy can have a significant impact on your organization.
+Offering financial education to your employees can have a significant impact on your organization.

 Benefits of improving employee financial literacy include: